DivineMC/Website/docs/faq.md

 ### 3. What are the supported versions?

-Currently, DivineMC supports Minecraft 1.19.2.
-Old versions of Minecraft will not be supported, but future versions, such as 1.20.x - yes.
+Currently, DivineMC supports Minecraft 1.19.2+.
+Old versions of Minecraft, like 1.18, 1.17 and etc. will not be supported.

 ### 4. Is DivineMC secure?